Point forecasting and forecast evaluation with generalized Huber loss: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Jonas Brehmer and Professor Tilmann Gneiting for their interest in this work and for several very helpful comments.
-Deryn Griffiths, Robert Fawcett and Nicholas Loveday gave helpful feedback which improved the quality of this report.
-I also thank my family for their support as I wrote this manuscript.
-Finally, an expression of gratitude to Harry Jack, who introduced me to Huber loss, and to Michael Foley, who three years ago made the decision to start scoring Bureau of Meteorology temperature forecasts using Huber loss.
+The author would like to thank Jonas Brehmer, Professor Tilmann Gneiting, Deryn Griffiths, Robert Fawcett, Nicholas Loveday and two anonymous reviewers for the constructive comments and suggestions, which improved the quality of this manuscript.
+I also thank my family for their support.
+Finally, an expression of gratitude to Harry Jack, who introduced me to Huber loss, and to Michael Foley, who four years ago made the decision to start scoring Bureau of Meteorology temperature forecasts using Huber loss.
 I would not have otherwise embarked on this study.